-Monitor Mounts in Focus: Mechanics, Installation & Stability
+Monitor Mounts in Focus: Mechanics, Assembly & Stability

-This technical guide highlights the mechanical differences between various spring systems for desk mounts, analyzes the physical specifics of curved monitors, and defines the requirements for mounting a monitor arm to a desk.
+This technical article sheds light on the mechanical differences of various spring systems in desk mounts, analyzes the physical peculiarities of curved monitors, and defines the requirements for mounting a monitor arm to a desk.

-The most important findings for choosing your monitor mount:
+The most important takeaways for choosing your monitor mount:

-- Weight Priority: The decisive factor for the mount is the weight without stand, not the screen size (inches).
+- Priority Weight: Decisive for the mount is the weight without stand, not the screen diagonal.

-- Mechanics Choice: Gas springs for frequent position changes; mechanical springs for static, long-term positioning.
+- Choice of Mechanics: Gas springs for frequent position changes at the desk; mechanical springs for static permanent solutions.

-- Curved Factor: Due to the center of gravity shift, a weight buffer in load capacity is essential.
+- Curved Factor: Due to the shift in center of gravity, a weight buffer in load capacity is essential.

-- Mounting Surface: For lightweight desks (honeycomb structure), the use of a reinforcement plate is technically mandatory.
+- Mounting Surface: For lightweight tables (honeycomb structure), the use of a reinforcement plate is technically necessary.

 📑 Table of Contents (Navigation)